SecretOnline/Clock/README.md

 # Custom Themes

-**Note: Custom themes are currently only saved if you're using Chrome, and have access to the `chrome.storage` APIs.
-This generally means you're using an extension.**
+Note: Custom themes are currently only saved if your browser supports the Web Storage APIs.
+If you're using an updated browser, it probably already does.

 There is a basic theme creation dialog available, which allows you to specify a text and background color.